libefp2/libefp2.github.io/efp_calcs.rst

 The relevant sections of the EFP potential are:

-- :ref: 'BASIS'
+- :ref: `BASIS`
-- :ref: 'MULTIPLICITY'
+- :ref: `MULTIPLICITY`
-- :ref: 'WF'
+- :ref: `WF`
-- :ref: 'FOCK'
+- :ref: `FOCK`
-- :ref: 'LMOC'
+- :ref: `LMOC`

-:ref: 'BASIS' provides details of the basis set used for calculation of the exchange repulsion energy, 'MULTIPLICITY' contains information on the multiplicity of the fragment (LibEFP works only on fragments with multiplicity 1), 'WF' provides the localized wave function of the fragment, while 'FOCK' and 'LMOC' contain information regarding the elements of the Fock matrix of the fragment in the localized basis, and the coordinates of the localized molecular orbital, respectively.
+:ref: `BASIS` provides details of the basis set used for calculation of the exchange repulsion energy, `MULTIPLICITY` contains information on the multiplicity of the fragment (LibEFP works only on fragments with multiplicity 1), `WF` provides the localized wave function of the fragment, while `FOCK` and `LMOC` contain information regarding the elements of the Fock matrix of the fragment in the localized basis, and the coordinates of the localized molecular orbital, respectively.